pSpaces/Programming-with-Spaces/tutorial-concurrent-programming.md

 ```

 # Reading suggestions
 Andrews, G. R. (1999).
-Foundations of Multithreaded, Parallel, and Dis- tributed Programming.
+Foundations of Multithreaded, Parallel, and Distributed Programming.
 Addison-Wesley, 1 edition
 Gelernter, D. (1985).
 Generative communication in Linda.
 ACM Trans.
-Pro- gram.
+Program.
 Lang.
 Syst., 7(1):80–112

 NOTE: The above documents present the original Linda approach to tuple spaces.
-Linda consists of the set of primivites put, get, query and their re- spective non-blocking variants.
+Linda consists of the set of primivites put, get, query and their respective non-blocking variants.
 In the paper and and in the literature you will often find that put, get and query are called out, in and rd (or read).
 Asynchronous/non-blocking versions of put, get and query are called eval, inp and rdp.